-The School of Fine & Performing Arts comprises nationally accredited programs in art education, art history, art studio, music, and theatre arts.
-Approximately 100 full and part time faculty members, actively involved in creative work, performance, and independent scholarship, teach and train over 1,000 student majors.
+The School of Fine & Performing Arts comprises nationally accredited programs in Art Education, Art History, Art Studio, Music, and Theatre Arts.
+Approximately 100 full and part time faculty members, actively involved in creative work, performance, and independent scholarship, teach and train more than 1,000 student majors.

 The School of Fine & Performing Arts is committed to providing a significant range of opportunities to research, study, create, produce, perform, and present ideas and issues of the arts, so that students can explore how aesthetic experiences offer particular insights and ways of communicating in and about the world.

 Our students are challenged to attentively experience and critically engage different aesthetic experiences, to develop and improve communication skills including oral, written, and performative processes, and to relate and connect art to other fields, disciplines, and experiences.

 Undergraduate studies prepare students for graduate work and employment in many dynamic cultural professions.